 For instance, book earnings may include an advance (typically from a traditional publisher) and book royalties.

 An advance is the amount of money that a publisher pays an author for the promise of a book, and usually comes with half upfront and the remainder upon completion.
 Book advances are typically from a traditional publishing house, once your book is under contract.
 In self-publishing, there are not any advances given since you are the publisher.

 Book royalties are the percentage of each sale that the author gets paid.
-These rates vary significantly depending on a variety of factors, including: self-published or traditionally published; physical copies or eBook; and where the book is sold.
+These rates for how much authors make from book royalties vary significantly depending on a variety of factors, including: self-published or traditionally published; physical copies or eBook; and where the book is sold.